warrmango/CS193_Fall18_Lab1/index.md

 ## Welcome to GitHub Pages
+## Haohan Wu's first CS19300 Homework
+- CS 19300 is a class contains concise and usefull imformation for us to explore and and laern CS

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.